 Being able to understand diverse people is an essential skill in the global workplace.
 Through the anthropology/sociology minor, you’ll learn to analyze how humans organize social structures and what it means for the development of new cultural characteristics.
 The anthropology/sociology minor requires a minimum of 21 credits.
-Download the curriculum sheet for more details on requirements and courses for this minor.

 Psychology Minor Requirements

 A minor in psychology will provide you insight into biological and social foundations of thought and behavior, a well as teach you how to apply psychological principles to human interaction and other aspects of everyday life.
 A psychology minor is an excellent complement to majors in helping professions such as art therapy, justice, occupational therapy, social work and sociology/behavioral science.
-Download the curriculum sheet for more details on requirements and courses for this minor.

 Peacebuilding Certificate Requirements